Step 4: Safeguarding Pollinator Habitat (Part 1)

 (Example: Purple loosestrife chokes out waterways by creating a monoculture.)

 Did you know that out of the 50,000 introduced plants in the United States nearly 5,000 are wreaking havoc on our environment?
 Invasive species are second only to habitat destruction, such as by fire or land clearing, for displacing native plant and animal communities and altering entire ecosystems.
-Some invasive plants have been introduced accidentally, one example is mile-a-minute (Persicaria perfoliata) that is prolific in disturbed habitats especially along riparian areas; some species were introduced for wildlife benefits such as multiflora rose (Rosa multiflora) and Japanese honeysuckle (Lonicera japonica); or for erosion control like Japanese knotweed (Fallopia japonica); or for medicinal and/or food use such as garlic mustard (Alliaria petiolata).
+Some invasive plants have been introduced accidentally, one example is mile-a-minute (Persicaria perfoliata) that is prolific in disturbed habitats; some species were introduced for wildlife benefits such as multiflora rose (Rosa multiflora) and Japanese honeysuckle (Lonicera japonica); or for erosion control like Japanese knotweed (Fallopia japonica); or for medicinal and/or food use such as garlic mustard (Alliaria petiolata).
 Others have escaped from our gardens like purple loosestrife (Lythrum salicaria), a Pennsylvania noxious invasive plant that devastates waterways.
 Once they establish in natural areas their ability to propagate in several ways and to thrive in many conditions allows them to spread rapidly.
 Because they have few or no natural enemies in their new home they can usually out-compete native plants.
 This upsets the delicate balance of local ecosystems and affects the insects and pollinators dependent on the natural habitat.

 Some common garden plants that are on the invasive list are: